2opremio/saga-takehome/2/README.md

     * Without TLS (I just didn't have time for more)

-The benchmarks where run with both the client and server running in the same machine (through the loopback interface) of my Mac Studio Ultra M1 using MacOS 10.15.6 .
+The benchmarks were ran with both the client and server running in the same machine (through the loopback interface) of my Mac Studio Ultra M1 using MacOS 10.15.6 .

 If had more time, I would had tested clients and servers in separate machines since the loopback interface is known to